A museum exhibit of moving mechanical models with online education.

 This project is an open-source exhibit and curriculum for middle and high school students to introduce mechanical engineering.
 The “Wall of Mechanisms” motorized physical models each have a QR code linking to online information, videos, and 3D models that explain how they work and how they are used.

 We hope to support STEM education by sparking curiosity in how things work.
+Learn more about the Project

 The exhibit is currently in early development, follow @mechanical.library and @SteveTurbek on Instagram